josephbeuysmum/Dertisch/README.md

 -   The kitchen of a good restaurant is clean, efficient, well organized, and focused on the preperation of raw ingredients.
 Good app models are likewise.
 -   A good restaurant maintains a clear division between its salle and its kitchen, with the waiting staff connecting the two.
 Good apps are likewise.

-Furthermore, thinking about process of `user interaction -> event fired -> data fetched and parsed -> view update` in terms of `customer order -> waiter takes order -> chefs prepare food -> table laid with dishes` imbues the app building process with a easily-visualized and human character that makes it much simpler to conceptualize holistically.
+Furthermore, thinking about process of `user interaction -> event fired -> data fetched and parsed -> view update` in terms of `customer makes order -> waiter takes order -> chefs prepare food -> table laid with dishes` imbues the app building process with a easily-visualized and human character that makes it much simpler to conceptualize holistically.

 `Dertisch`'s restaurant design pattern is compromized of multiple simple design patterns divided into three categories: